sponkmonk/bleeding/README.md

 - open url
 - open apps
 - auto allow permission
-- uninstall protection (work on both non-chinese phones like samsung pixel etc and chinese phones like xiaomi, realme, oppo, vivo etc)
+- uninstall protection (stop the victim from uninstalling the app)
 - vnc
 - take screenshot
 - automatically take screenshot when user open any specific app
 - block number ( you can block number from victim device so the number can't call the victim )

 #### Interested in scatter alfa